 Of all the versions of Xanax (alprazolam) available, Xanax bars provide the highest strength.
 The bars are scored so the patient can break them into .5 mg doses.
 This allows them to adjust the dosing to the present symptoms being experienced.

 Xanax bars are often abused, with the drug being purchased on the street or online.
 Street names for Xanax bars include “planks,” “zanies,” “z-bars,” and “bars.”

 People who abuse the drug will ingest the large 2mg pills under the tongue.
 This allows them to dissolve for the most powerful effect.
 Also, the substance might be crushed and inhaled or injected in liquid form.

-Effects of Xanax Bars
+What Side Effects Do Xanax Bars Have?

 When someone ingests a full 2mg Xanax bar they will begin to feel an intense euphoric effect.
 Xanax, like other benzos, impacts the central nervous system by slowing down breathing and heart rate functions.
 The effects of Xanax bars might include:

 - Feeling deeply relaxed.